ch4zm/ch4zm.github.io/docs/blackholesun_2noweather.md

 **By [Ch4zm of Hellmouth](https://twitter.com/ch4zm_of_hell), Sabermetrics Department, Hellmouth Community College**

+**NOTE: In a previous version of this document, we erroneously identified the Pies as benefitting from the weather.
+On further investigation we identified a regular expression error which resulted in our conclusion about the Pies being proved wrong.
+Those responsible for the error have been sacked.
+Thank you.**

 One of the first questions that arises once people learn about the Sun 2/Black Hole mechanisms is, "What if there was no Sun 2 or Black Hole?"
 (No, not many people like the new weather.)